Gut Health & Depression: Is There Really a Connection?

 Here are a few places to start:

-Manage stress through practices like breathwork, acupuncture, or journaling
+Release stress using such practices as breathwork, acupuncture, or journaling.

 At Solshine Wellness, we understand that mental health doesn’t exist in a vacuum.
 If you're struggling with symptoms of Depression Treatment Seattle, we’ll help you explore all the possible contributing factors—including your digestion, hormones, sleep, and more.